saltnpepper97/media-bridge/README.md

-# SoundTabs
+# Media Bridge

 Control each Firefox tab's audio individually from your desktop media controls on Linux.

-Sound Tabs creates separate MPRIS media players for each browser tab playing audio.
+Media Bridge creates separate MPRIS media players for each browser tab playing audio.
 This means you can control YouTube, Spotify Web, SoundCloud, and any other audio source independently using your desktop's media keys, system tray, or any MPRIS-compatible controller — just like native desktop apps.

 ## Features